-August 1987, revised 05/92, 02/95, 03/96, 12/98, 11/01 OMB Clearance No.: 0970-0075 Expiration Date: 02/28/2027
+August 1987, revised 05/92, 02/95, 03/96, 12/98, 11/01 OMB Clearance No.: 0970-013 Expiration Date: 02/28/2027

-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM LIHEAP) MODEL PLAN

-Section 15 - Training
+LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN Section 15 - Training

 Section 15: Training

 15.1 Describe the training you provide for each of the following groups:

 a.
 Grant recipient Staff:

-\boxtimes Formal training provided virtually, on-site, and/or formal training conference
+Formal training provided virtually, on-site, and/or formal training conference

-- How often?
+How often?

-\boxtimes Annually
+✓ Annually

 Biannually

-\boxtimes As needed
+As needed

-Other - Describe:
+Other, describe:

-\boxtimes Employees are provided with policy manual
+Employees are provided with policy manual

-Other - Describe:
+Other, describe:

 b.
-Loc b.
 Local Agencies:

-\boxtimes Formal training provided virtually, on-site, and/or formal training conference
+Formal training provided virtually, on-site, and/or formal training conference

 How often?

-\boxtimes Annually
+✓ Annually

 Biannually

-\boxtimes As needed
+As needed

-Other - Describe: CSD provides LSP and subcontractor staff with comprehensive

-\boxtimes weatherization training year around based upon job duties.
-These trainings provide vital

-workforce development and skills building for agency field personnel, an integral

-\boxtimes component of the program's goals.
+Other, describe: CSD provides LSP and subcontractor staff with comprehensive weatherization training year around based upon job duties.
+These trainings provide vital workforce development and skills building for agency field personnel, an integral component of the programs goals.

+On-site training

+How often?

+Annually

+Biannually

+As needed

+Other, describe:

 Employees are provided with policy manual

-Other - Describe:
+Other, describe:

 c.
+Vendors

+Formal training conference

-Ven Formal training provided virtually, on-site, and/or formal training conference
+Formal training conference How often?

+How often?

-How o
+How often?
 Annually

-Biannually
+How often?
+Annually Biannually

-As needed

-Other - Describe:

-\boxtimes Policies communicated through vendor agreements

-Policies are outlined in a vendor manual

-15.2 Does your training program address fraud reporting and prevention?
+Policies are outlined in a vendor manual Other, describe: 15.2 Does your training program address fraud reporting and prevention?
+Yes No If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here

-\square Ves